Jorge-Ortiz-Mata/Github-Course/README.md

 * git checkout -b namebranch.
 It creates a feature branch and it takes you to this new branch created.

+* git diff.
+It shows you the changes that your have made (git diff namebranch).

 * git pull.
 It downloads the changes from a remote repo to your local machine.
+This is helpul if you make changes online and have them in your local enviroment.

-##	Common files.
+##	Notes.

-README.md: This file is created to write all the project information.
+1. README.md: This file is created to write all the project information.